preciofishbone/OmniaDocsG2/best-practice/learning-center/index.rst

 * Organize your course catalogue in course subjects and course types.

  * Course subjects are familiar topics related to your business, like IT, leadership, products, and sales.
- * Course types can describe whether the course is internal or external, or if it is teacher-led or self-service.
+ * Course types can describe whether the course is internal, external or self-service.

 Course Subjects and Course Types
 ---------------------------------------------

 1. Go to SharePoint admin center > Content services > Term store.
 2. Create a new Term Set called Course Types.
-Add the following terms:
+Add the following terms and change the sort order accordingly:

   * Internal course
   * Self-service